Riverside Services

 Distribution Agent

-As a distribution agent in Riverside, FedReceiver manages the fair and court-supervised distribution of recovered assets, class action settlements, or restitution funds to beneficiaries and creditors.
+As a distribution agent in Riverside, FedReceiver administers the fair, transparent, and court-supervised distribution of assets, settlement funds, or restitution proceeds to approved beneficiaries and creditors.

 -